Thomas Neele

 News

-• Submit your papers to SPIN 2024.
+I am PC co-chair of SPIN 2024.
 This 30th edition introduces artifact evaluation features an anniversary track for historical accounts and other papers of broad interest.
+See the call.